ncphillips/makersasylum.com/_events/post-apocalyptic-school.md

 - template: title
   title: Post Apocalyptic School
 - template: body-copy
-  content: A 4-day long workshop focused on building essential skills to survive an
+  content: A 5-day long workshop focused on building essential skills to survive an
     apocalypse.
 You are always **never** prepared for something.
 The Post Apocalyptic School will equip you with an out-of-the-box thought process to solve problems.
-    An **unlearning** experiential program.
 - template: title
   title: Survival 101
 - template: body-copy